felifluid/bachelorarbeit/thesis/chapters/background.typ

 #include "../../figs/hamada/psi_const/fig.typ"

-@fig:hamada:x:t shows the torus in cartesian coordinates, as seen in ref!!.
+@fig:hamada:x:t shows the torus in cartesian coordinates.
 Both plots do not represent the whole torus, but just its outest mantle ($psi=psi_"max"$).
 The grid in @fig:hamada:x:h has been adjusted, to emphasize the relationship of $zeta$ and $q$.
 The top line is $zeta(s, phi=0)$, while the bottom line represents $zeta(s, phi=2pi)$ with all other toroidal angles lying in between. // TODO: umformulieren